 Anti Money Laundering Policy Template for Accountants

 Compliance with the MLR and HMRC Those in the accountancy sector are required to comply with the Money Laundering Regulations (MLR) in the UK.
-This includes accountants, tax advisers, bookkeepers and insolvency practitioners.
-Having an effective and compliant Anti Money Laundering Policy template can save time and money.
-Anti money laundering is an extensive compliance […]
+With this in mind, business types such as accountants, tax advisers, bookkeepers and insolvency practitioners all have AML obligations.
+Having an effective and compliant Anti Money Laundering Policy template can save […]

 Where a business has obligations under the Money Laundering Regulations (MLR), they must use a risk-based approach to identify, assess and prevent money laundering.
 Carrying out an AML Risk Assessment involves several steps, which can include (but are not limited to): –